-DEPARTMENT OF ACCOUNTING
+DEPARTMENT OF ACCOUNTING AND FINANCE

-The Department of Accounting offers courses in Accounting (ACCT) at both the undergraduate and graduate levels.
-The Department of Accounting offers the Bachelor of Business Administration (B.B.A.) degree in Accounting.
-A minor in Accounting is offered through the Department.
+The Department of Accounting and Finance offers courses in Accounting (ACCT), Finance (FIN), Business Law, and Insurance (INS) at both the undergraduate and graduate levels.
+The Department offers the Bachelor of Business Administration (B.B.A.) degree in Accounting and the Bachelor of Business Administration (B.B.A.) degree in Finance.
+A minor in Accounting and a minor in Finance are offered through the Department.
 Members of the Department are located on the third floor of the Jesse H. Jones School of Business building in Suite 356.